-Millions in U.S. heading into the holidays unemployed and over $5,000 behind on rent
+Millions of Americans are heading into the holidays unemployed and over $5,000 behind on rent

 “The tidal wave is coming.
 It’s going to be really horrible for people,” said Charlie Harak, a senior attorney at the National Consumer Law Center.
 “The number of people who are now 90 days behind and the dollars they are behind are growing quite significantly.”

-Nashville mother Nikki Cornwell is $4,000 behind on rent and fears she will be evicted right after Christmas.
+Nashville, Tenn., mother Nikki Cornwell is $4,000 behind on rent and fears she will be evicted right after Christmas.
+Her water was shut off on Monday.
 Her landlord filed the paperwork already, and her court date is set for Jan.
 5 – just after the federal eviction moratorium is set to expire.

 “I am behind on my rent.
 I will get evicted soon with my kids who are in virtual school and need internet,” said Cornwell, who lives with her mom and two kids.
 “I’ve had bad moments, but never anything like this.”